osisoft/AVEVA-Adapter-RDBMS-Docs/content/configuration/data-selection.md

 * **By Column:** Uniquely identify a stream using the columns from the result set.
 This method is simplest.
 * **By Row:** Uniquely identify a stream using the rows from the result set.
 This method is more complex, but more common.

-The following are examples of valid RDBMS data selection configurations:
+The following sections contain examples of valid RDBMS data selection configurations.

 ### Column as an identifier